kimbring2/MOBA_RL/README.md

 [![Derk demo](https://i.ytimg.com/vi/GzILbfRFnZE/sddefault.jpg)](https://www.youtube.com/watch?v=GzILbfRFnZE "Dota2 launch test video - Click to Watch!")
 <strong>Click to Watch!</strong>

+Now, you are ready to train Dota2 with Seed RL just as we did in the Derk game.

 ## Training Environment
 You need to build the Docker image of Dotaservice mentioned in [README](https://github.com/TimZaman/dotaservice/blob/master/docker/README.md) of Docker of the dotaservice.